Bear |

 Tory’s Whiskey on sale in some of the major Liquor outlets here in

-returning to the States.
+upon returning to the States.
 I was less than 17 and a half when I enlisted.
-I was 20
+I

-and a half when I got out.
-After drinking with the guys for a couple of years in
+was 20 and a half when I got out.
+After drinking with the guys for a couple of

 Shift Work- The constant rotation of the Trick through the 24 hour work day was another interesting experience.
 Working 6 day shifts-2 days off- then 6 Swing Shifts-2 days off and then 6 Midnight Shifts and (we called it) a 4 day break kept us hopping.
 That shift rotation, plus having to relate much of what we were doing to GMT or Zulu Time really did a lot to disorient us from the regular day-worker on the Post.
 I looked forward to the long break between the Midnight Shift and Day Shift work periods.

-the Midnight Shift before they went to work, and the breakfast that the Swing
+served to the Midnight Shift before they went to work, and the breakfast that

-Shift got when they got off work was the one meal I seldom missed during the
+the Swing Shift got when they got off work was the one meal I seldom missed

-work-week.
-Chow was pretty good, especially once we got into the new Barracks.
+during the work-week.
+Chow was pretty good, especially once we got into the new

+Barracks.
 The Mess Hall was much more comfortable and seemed ‘cleaner’ to me.
-I have a
+I

 We often ate at small restaurants in